What was Peter Bogdanovich's net worth and salary?

 In 1990, he released "Texasville," which also proved to be a critical and box office failure.
 He then bounced back with "Mask," which proved to be much more successful.
 Throughout the 90s, Bogdanovich also directed films like "Illegally Yours," "Noises Off," and "The Thing Called Love."
 However, these films all failed to reach the same level of success as his earlier career, and he was forced to declare bankruptcy once again in 1997.

-In 2001, he returned "The Cat's Meow."
-The movie received some positive reviews, but once again it failed to make an impact at the box office.
+In 2001, he directed "The Cat's Meow."
+The movie received some positive reviews, but once again, it failed to make an impact at the box office.
 He then turned to acting with a notable role in the hit series "The Sopranos."
 He also directed an episode of the series in the fifth season.
 Towards the end of his career, he became a teacher at the University of North Carolina School of the Arts.
 He then released his last major film, "She's Funny That Way."

 Passing